Texas man set to be executed for murder over $100 debt

 AUSTIN, Texas A Texas man who stabbed another man to death when he failed to pay back a $100 debt to an exotic dancer is scheduled to be executed on Thursday.

 The execution of Arturo Diaz by lethal injection is to take place after 6 p.m.
-CT (2300 GMT) in Huntsville, according to the Death Penalty Information Center.
+CT (7 p.m.
+ET) in Huntsville, according to the Death Penalty Information Center.
 It would be the 13th execution this year in Texas and the 27th in the United States.

 Diaz, 37, was convicted of killing Michael Ryan Nichols in April 1999 in McAllen near the Mexican border, after the two spent a night partying with an exotic dancer and friends, according to an account of the incident by the Texas Attorney General's Office.